First-Order Softmax Weighted Switching Gradient Method for Distributed Stochastic Minimax Optimization with Stochastic Constraints: Experimental Details

+Detailed hyperparameters are provided in \Cref{tab:detail_NP}.
+Global step sizes were selected from the set $\{0.1, 0.2, 0.3, 0.5, 1.0, 1.5\}$.
 With regards to the softmax parameter $\alpha$, the For centralized training, all training data is aggregated locally and trained for $K$ rounds, which is equivalent to the federated setting with a single local epoch ($E=1$) and full client participation.

-In \Cref{alg:switching_gd_softmax_fedpartial}, the switching criterion is introduced as $G_k(\mathbf{w}_k, \bxi_k; \calI_k) \leq \epsilon/2$.
-The $\epsilon/2$ threshold was primarily selected for analytical convenience to strictly bound the estimation error along with the tolerance term.
-In practice, however, using a denominator of $2$ was found to be overly conservative, hindering overall performance.
-Because any denominator greater than 1 preserves the theoretical scaling of the estimation error bounded by $\epsilon$, we relaxed the threshold to $\epsilon/1.1$.This empirical adjustment prevents overly pessimistic switching while ensuring robust constraint satisfaction.